restberry/restberry/example/README.md

     })
 ```

 Pretty straight forward.
-Now we need to define the API routes for the mode, normally the hardest and most time consuming part of setting up a backend service, but not with Restberry.
+Now we need to define the API routes for the model, normally the hardest and most time consuming part of setting up a backend service, but not with Restberry.

 ```
 restberry.model('City')